 The income tax consequences of the transactions to be effectuated pursuant to the Plan of Dissolution are complex and subject to many uncertainties.
 Changes in the income tax laws and regulations may have a materially adverse impact on the Partnership's financial results and its ability to make liquidating distributions to the Unit Holders and Limited Partners.
 Any such changes may have a materially adverse impact on a Unit Holder or Limited Partner.
 In addition, the IRS may challenge the allocations of items of income, gain, loss and deduction among the Unit Holders and Limited Partners.
-Any reallocation of such items by the IRS may have a materially adverse impact on a Unit Holder or Limited Partners.
-Any reallocation of such items by the IRS may have a materially adverse impact on a Unit Holder or Limited Partners.
+Any reallocation of such items by the IRS may have a materially adverse impact on a Unit Holder or Limited Partner.
 The Partnership has not obtained a legal opinion or ruling from any tax authority regarding the tax treatment of the Plan of Dissolution or any tax aspects of the Partnership or its operations.